meld-cp/obsidian-encrypt/README.md

 Under the hood it uses the Advanced Encryption Standard (AES) in GCM mode.

 > WARNING: Use at your own risk.
-Your passwords are never stored anywhere, if you forget your password you can't decrypt your text.
+> - Your passwords are never stored anywhere, if you forget your password you can't decrypt your text.
+> - There havn't been any audits for the soundness of encryption methods being used.
+Unwanted decyption by a 3rd party may still be possible if they have access to your files.

 ## Usage